roy-salvador/cs-280-speaker-recognizer/README.md

 # cs-280-speaker-recognizer
-An end-to-end Speaker Recognition System written in Python using Mel Frequency Cepstral Coefficients (MFCC) and Spectral Subband Spectroid (SSC) for features and Support Vector Machine for classifier.
+An end-to-end Speaker Recognition System written in Python using Mel Frequency Cepstral Coefficients (MFCC) and Spectral Subband Centroid (SSC) for features and Support Vector Machine for classifier.
 A Mini Project requirement for CS 280 Intelligent Systems course at University of the Philippines Diliman AY 2015-2016 under Sir Prospero Naval.

 ## Requirements
 * Python 2.7.10